Dateline: Kuala Lumpur, Malaysia

 As you know, we don’t believe in keeping everything in one country here.

 The folks at Bullionstar in Singapore provide one of the simplest ways to buy and store gold, silver, platinum, and palladium in their vault.
-You can even buy one single silver coin for $24 and they’ll store it for free for the first two years.
+You can even buy one single silver coin for $24 and they’ll store it for you.

 If you are interested and would like to know more about storing gold safely offshore, you can apply for a Strategy Call so we can determine your best options as part of a personalized and completely legal offshore plan.